THOMASELOVE/431-classes-2024/class16/README.md

 ## Announcements

+1. Our next class (Class 17) will be Thursday 2024-10-24.
+It will be an "Ask Me Anything" / Project A Help Session conducted by Dr. Love over Zoom, rather than in person.
-1. Our next class will be Thursday 2024-10-24.
-Office hours are canceled on Monday 2024-10-21 and Tuesday 2024-10-22.
+2. Class is cancelled on Tuesday 2024-10-22 and Office hours are canceled on Monday 2024-10-21 and Tuesday 2024-10-22.
 Enjoy your Fall Break.
-2. To come.
+3. Our next in-person class will be Class 18, on Tuesday 2024-10-29.